Stability - center of gravity and center of buoyancy

 - Center of Gravity is the point in a body where the gravitational force may be taken to act

-- Center of Buoyancy is the center of the gravity of the volume of water which a hull displaces
+- Center of Buoyancy is the center of gravity for the volume of water which a hull displaces

-When the hull is upright the center of gravity and center of buoyancy is on the same vertical line.
+When the hull is upright the center of gravity and center of buoyancy are on the same vertical line, and the hull is

 For most hulls the center of buoyancy is below the center of gravity and the hull is said to be meta-stable.

-When the hull tilts the center of gravity remains in the same position related to the hull (the hull is not changed and/or the cargo is not moved).
-The center of buoyancy moves to fit the new center of gravity of the volume of water replaced by the hull.
-At first the gravity force and the buoyancy force creates a
+When the hull tilts the center of gravity remains in the same position related to the hull (as long as the hull is not changed and/or the cargo is not moved).
+The center of buoyancy will move to fit the new center of gravity for the volume of water replaced by the hull.
+In the beginning the gravity force and the buoyancy force will create a

 - righting torque